 The CAISO will review the attestation and must be able to determine that the above the cap size of the RDRR and its use of the Discrete Real-Time Dispatch Option does not cause significant reliability issues.
 Once the CAISO approves the attestation, the appropriate settings will be made within the Masterfile and the CIDI ticket will be closed.
 Please allow 10 business days for review and approval.

-This request can be summited at any time.
+This request can be submitted at any time.
 However, if the resource is approved for over 100 MW and later increases by 50MW or greater, or otherwise makes changes that would affect the answers in its original attestation, a new attestation must be submitted.

 For any increment or decrease to the resource’s Pmax value, it is the responsibility of the Scheduling Coordinator to update the Generator Resource Data Template (GRDT).